akalsey/ManagerReadme/Readme.markdown

 I look forward to getting to know you.
 This document isn't designed to replace that process, but instead to give you a jumping off point, so you know and understand the basics and the often-hidden qualities that often take awhile to become obvious.

+This is a document in git on purpose.
+Have something about me you want future folks to know?
+Send a pull request.
+I'll probably accept it.

 ## Principles

 These are the core principles in my life and work life.